lithops-cloud/lithops/docs/source/monitoring.rst

 time, since Lithops only needs one connection to the messaging service to monitor all function activations.
 We currently support the AMQP protocol.

 .. note:: The RabbitMQ server has to be accessible from both the client and the functions.
-For example, it could be deployed in a cloud server with a public IP with AMQP port open (5672).
+For example, it could be deployed in a cloud server with a public IP address and with the AMQP port open (5672).

 To enable Lithops to use this service, add the *AMQP_URL* key into the *rabbitmq* section in the configuration, for example: